SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/field-types.md

 }
 ```

-* `file_ids` - array of int.
+* `file_ids` - int array.
 Ids of the file which should be attached to this form field as value.
 Files must be
 uploaded before form submission.

 ### Photo